 Of the thirteen members of Hans Gruber's gang, only Theo and Kristoff survive.
 They are also the only two members of the gang who are never seen to threaten or harm anyone in the film.
 Of those who are killed, only Karl's death is not caused by McClane.

 Why Nakatomi holds bearer bonds has been a debated issue with the bonds in question having been issued in 1979, it is possible that the Nakatomi Corporation could have been continuing to hold them solely for favorable tax treatment.
-However in 1988, bearer bonds were widely considered a questionable form of investment furthermore, whomever Nakatomi Corporation received these funds from would not need to have been recorded in any type of tax ledger, So while it is pure speculation it brings into question what type of business Nakatomi may have been involved in, such that they would receive bearer bonds as a form of payment and in such a high $640 million dollars sum.
-Lastly were anyone (Hans Gruber) to find out these bearer bonds we're being held in the vault, they would be an obvious target for theft.
-The US government has to honor the issues regardless who is holding them, one could easily question the Nakatomi Corp. motives for holding and/or using bearer bonds during the course of regular business.
+However in 1988, bearer bonds were widely considered a questionable form of investment.
+Furthermore, whomever Nakatomi Corporation received these funds from would not need to have been recorded in any type of tax ledger.
+So while it is pure speculation, it brings into question what type of business Nakatomi may have been involved in, such that they would receive bearer bonds as a form of payment and in such a large sum; $640 million dollars.
+Lastly, were anyone (Hans Gruber) to find out these bearer bonds we're being held in the vault, they would be an obvious target for theft.
+The US government has to honor the issues regardless of who is holding them, one could easily question the Nakatomi Corporation's motives for holding and/or using bearer bonds during the course of regular business.

-For Franco's (Bruno Doyon) death scene when he gets shot through the kneecaps and falls through the glass, he was doubled by stuntman Steve Picerni who's father also a stuntman Charlie Picerni has a brief cameo in the film as the driver for the Chief of Police Dwayne T. Robertson.
+For Franco's (Bruno Doyon) death scene when he is shot in the kneecaps and falls through the glass, he was doubled by stuntman Steve Picerni who's father, also a stuntman, Charlie Picerni, has a brief appearance as the driver for the Chief of Police Dwayne T. Robertson.

 Hans Gruber references Rambo's name when talking to McClane the first time on the radio and finding out who he is.
 John Rambo is Sylvester Stallone's action hero character from the 80s.
 Stallone had Rambo III (1988) made the same year as this movie and he was considered to play John McClane before Bruce Willis got the part.
 Stallone later became friends with Willis opening up a restaurant along with Arnold Schwarzenegger who also was considered for John McClane.
 Arnold, Sly and Bruce later worked together in the first two Expendables movies.